TheScienceMuseum/heritage-connector/docs/record_linkage.rst

 Record Linkage to Wikidata
 ===============================

 The :py:meth:`heritageconnector.disambiguation` module lets you train a classic machine learning classifier to predict connections between a record in the Heritage Connector graph, *a*, and a record in Wikidata, *b*, where *a* and *b* refer to the same real-world entity.
-These connections can then be loaded into the Heritage Connector graph as :code:`a-owl:sameAs-b` triples.
+These connections can then be loaded into the HC graph as :code:`a-owl:sameAs-b` triples.

 The classifier is built to run separately for each value of :code:`skos:hasTopConcept` (e.g. 'person', 'object).
 It's also specifically designed for scenarios where:

 * there is *limited metadata*, both in the source database and on candidate Wikidata records to be connected; and
 * there is *limited training data*: a small number of existing (or created) :code:`owl:sameAs` links to Wikidata in the source database.

-For it to perform well in such scenarios, there is a feature extraction step which performs direct comparisons between values of a property in the graph and values of an equivalent property on Wikidata.
-To map Heritage Connector properties to Wikidata properties, the mapping created by the property *equivalent property (P1628)* is used.
+For it to perform well in such scenarios, there is a feature extraction step which performs direct comparisons between values of a property in the HC graph and values of an equivalent property on Wikidata.
+To map HC properties to Wikidata properties, the mapping created by the property *equivalent property (P1628)* is used.

 For more information on the model and its performance on Science Museum Group data see our publication [#paper]_.